tpalanques/git-user-configurator/README.md

 # 6. Backlog
 * Add test to validate headers in all functions
-* Add parameter validation to all scripts
+* Add parameter validation to all functions
 * Add parameter validation for optional parameter methods
 * Actually do what project is meant to do
 * Add unit testing to error.invalidArgumentNumber